-levonorgestrel-releasing implant - intrauterine, Mirena (cont.)
+levonorgestrel-releasing 5 year system - intrauterine, Mirena (cont.)

 Report Problems to the Food and Drug Administration